andrelmbackman/ft_printf/README.md

 # ft_printf

-substitute for printf, dprintf and asprintf
+substitute for printf, dprintf and asprintf.